 Active learning is to participate and experience.
 Instead of reading, observing, or talking about information and ideas, we put them into practice and evaluate what happens within our minds, hearts, and relationships.

 Those of us who do not like to talk can practice speaking.
 We must learn to share our truth, even if it's messy or doesn't seem to make sense.
-Formulating our experience into words can help us to understand things better.
+Finding ways to describe how we feel and what we do teaches us how to search inwardly for spiritual truth.
+Formulating our experiences into words can help us to understand our spiritual reality better.
 Explaining things brings learning much deeper.
-We ought to take time to reflect upon and explain our experiences with others.
+We ought to regularly take time to reflect upon and explain our experiences with others.

-Being reborn meant a new discipline was needed.
-I was taught to trust God, be honest, and look inwardly at my heart and soul to uncover the mechanisms that blocked me from God.
+I was to look inwardly at my heart, mind, and soul to uncover the mechanisms that blocked me from choosing God.
 I was told to get down to the causes and conditions of my fear, self-pity, and anger.
-New regular action was needed to develop a new spiritual discipline.
-Each day I was to participate with an inward spiritual focus at increasing levels to discover spiritual truth.
-I was to live with a kingdom awareness, seeking to develop love, peace, mercy, compassion, justice, truth, forgiveness, generosity, and the like.
+I was to humble myself, stop arguing and finding fault in others.
+I was to look more at my own thoughts, choices, and actions.